 - 1. In Eclipse, from the Window menu, select Preferences. - 2.
 On the left, select the Java > Installed JREs category. - 3.
 In the Installed JREs section, click Add. - 4.
-Enter the following information: - JRE name Type GBM JRE. - JRE home directory Click Browse to select the directory.
-You must use a 1.5 JRE with the GPM.
-This is usually located in C:\Program Files\javasoft\jre\1.5.

-5. Click OK.
+Enter the following information:

+- JRE name Type GBM JRE. - JRE home directory Click Browse to select the directory.
+You should use JRE 6 with the GPM. - 5.
+Click OK.
 You are now ready to edit business process files from within MESA Developer Studio.

-Note: The first time you start the GPM from Eclipse, your application instance must be running.
+Note: The first time you start the GPM from Eclipse, your Sterling B2B Integrator instance must be running.